The UK’s Leading Orthopaedic Shockwave Clinic

 Morton's Neuroma Shockwave Treatment

-Morton’s neuroma, also known as Morton’s metatarsalgia or interdigital neuroma, is a condition that can occur in one foot or both feet.
+Morton’s neuroma is also known as Morton’s metatarsalgia or interdigital neuroma, and is a condition that can occur in one foot or both feet.
 It usually affects the nerve between the third and fourth toes, but sometimes the second and third toes are affected.
 As a result, a nerve in the foot becomes irritated and thickened and this can cause severe pain.

 Morton’s neuroma is named after Thomas George Morton (1835 – 1903) an American surgeon who gained renown treating injured soldiers for the Union during the American civil war.

 Morton’s neuroma can occur at any age, but most often it affects ladies in middle age.
 This may be due to women tending to wear tight or high-heeled shoes that can put pressure on the feet.

 Morton’s neuroma is also being seen increasingly in runners, possibly because of the increased pressure on the toes that occurs when running.
 Invasive surgical treatment is sometimes recommended to treat it, but Morton’s Neuroma Shockwave treatment has been shown to be an effective alternative therapy, reducing pain, and avoiding surgery.

 How To Tell You May Have Morton’s Neuroma